InteractionDesignFoundation/handbook/development/library/front-end/conventions--css.md

 ### Using utility classes

-Whenever a function can be performed using utility classes then the utility class should be used instead of creating custom BEM classes.
+Whenever a function can be performed using utility classes, then the utility class should be used instead of creating custom BEM classes.
 One of the most common example is margin and padding utility classes that are needed in almost every page.

 ```html
 <div class="blockName p-large">